MLJAR Studio vs Tableau

 How does pricing compare?+

-MLJAR Studio uses a $199 perpetual license with one year of updates included.
-MLJAR AI is an optional $49/month add-on, and you can also use Local LLMs or your own AI provider.
+MLJAR Studio offers a free plan, paid Pro and Business tiers at $20/month and $60/month, and a separate $199 perpetual license with one year of updates for Local LLMs and your own AI provider keys.
 Tableau uses subscription pricing per user role and plan tier, which usually fits larger BI deployments rather than individual notebook-centric workflows.

 Try MLJAR Studio